Dragan Žarković: Youth years

 Born in Belgrade, SR Serbia, Žarković started playing and have spent 10 years in youth ranks of in his hometown club FK Obilić.

 Senior career

 He turned professional in Obilić, but has gained first experience in Mladi Obilić, playing in third rank of Serbian football.
 Next year Žarković has spent in another Belgrade based 3rd league club Grafičar, where he has attracted attention to newly promoted second league club BSK Borča.
 With BSK, he has earned promotion to Serbian major league in 2010.
 In season 2011–12 he played in Shahrdari Tabriz in Azadegan League.
 After one year abroad, his new destination was his homeland; after two matches for FK Hajduk Kula he went on to Novi Pazar.
 After parting with Novi Pazar, Žarković has wore jersey of Târgu Mureș in second league of Romania for six months.

 On 28 June 2019, Žarković returned to Cypriot club Ermis Aradippou FC.
-However, he was released on 12 November 2019 due to personal reasons.
+However, he was released on 12 November 2019 for personal reasons.